+The semantics of a resource model contain its meaning, and thus they are more important in achieving interoperability than its renderings: translating between two renderings of a single model is not a difficult problem, but translating between the semantics of two different models is likely to be complex.
+For instance, in different models a fan may be a physical or a logical entity; it may be classified under chassis, cooling devices, enclosure services or physical packaging; or it may have similar properties, such as a status, which have different value sets.
+Automatic translation between semantics can't be done unless these semantics are matched.
+An example of this matching is the mapping between Globus and UNICORE resources being done as part of the GRIP project [15].
+Also, CIM has mechanisms to map its semantics to those of other resource models [17].

-- 1 in Grid have so far not led to a total unification of the resource models, so it must be expected - 2 that multiple resource models will be in simultaneous use in a given Grid.
-Thus, coordination - 3 between models to make them compatible (as done with the GLUE schema), and mechanisms to - 4 match the semantics of different models, will have to be used.
-This is especially important for - 5 OGSA, in which the functionality of a Grid is formed by the composition of multiple capabilities- - 6 each of them possibly using multiple semantics and/or renderings-which have to interoperate. - It is desirable that new resource models are created by re-using existing models, which not only allows higher interoperability but also requires less work.
+Ideally, the use of a single resource model is desirable, since it makes interoperability easier to achieve when compared to mediation between models.
+However, this is a utopia: developments in general IT and in Grid have so far not led to a total unification of the resource models, so it must be expected that multiple resource models will be in simultaneous use in a given Grid.
+Thus, coordination between models to make them compatible (as done with the GLUE schema), and mechanisms to match the semantics of different models, will have to be used.
+This is especially important for OGSA, in which the functionality of a Grid is formed by the composition of multiple capabilities-each of them possibly using multiple semantics and/or renderings-which have to interoperate.

+It is desirable that new resource models are created by re-using existing models, which not only allows higher interoperability but also requires less work.
 For instance, this new resource model could be created as a subset or superset of another resource model.
-Or, multiple resource - 10 descriptions could be created as renderings of a single resource model. (with each resource - 11 description language representing this model, or a subset of it, using its own syntax, e.g., its own - 12 XML schema). - 13 There are two areas in which there is need for coordination between resource models: - Between the resource descriptions (to ease interoperability between OGSA services reservation, metering, provisioning, etc.). - Between the standard management models and the resource descriptions (to ease interoperability between resources and their resource managers). - Another desirable direction for work on resource models is model neutrality on the mechanisms for resource management.
-This allows the unification of the mechanisms to use multiple resource models despite there is no unification on the models themselves.
-WSRF and WSDM are - 21 examples of these mechanisms. - 22
+Or, multiple resource descriptions could be created as renderings of a single resource model (with each resource description language representing this model, or a subset of it, using its own syntax, e.g., its own XML schema).

+There are two areas in which there is need for coordination between resource models:

+- Between the resource descriptions (to ease interoperability between OGSA services reservation, metering, provisioning, etc.). - Between the standard management models and the resource descriptions (to ease interoperability between resources and their resource managers).

+Another desirable direction for work on resource models is model neutrality on the mechanisms for resource management.
+This allows the unification of the mechanisms to use multiple resource models despite there being no unification on the models themselves.
+WSRF and WSDM are examples of these mechanisms.

-23 5.
-Analysis of the OGSA Capabilities
+5. Analysis of the OGSA Capabilities

 The gap analysis has the objective of finding missing functionality on each level of manageability interface for each of the OGSA capabilities.
 Thus the gap analysis can be viewed conceptually as filling a table in which the rows are the management levels and the columns are the OGSA capabilities, as shown in Figure 3.
-Lack (or insufficient) contents in a cell indicates a gap.
+Lack of (or insufficient) contents in a cell indicates a gap.
 However, the analysis of the functional interfaces is one of the tasks of the OGSA-WG, and therefore this gap analysis will only cover manageability (the base manageability, generic manageability, and specific manageability interfaces).
-When applicable, models are analyzed for
+When applicable, models are analyzed for each capability.